 Colors and Fonts

-Colors and fonts are two ways in which you can make a website appear more aesthetically pleasing, and are deemed essentials in many website style guides.
+Colors and fonts are two ways in which you can make a website appear more aesthetically pleasing.
+They are deemed essentials in many website style guides.

 CSS offers a number of properties that you can use to control the color of elements on a web page, and how text appears.
 Here are a few of the topics you should learn about when it comes to CSS colors and fonts: